githarsh7/CRUD-OPERATIONS/README.md

-# 📄 User Data Fetch & CRUD Operations Project
+# 📄 User Data Fetch Project

 ##  Overview
 This project demonstrates how to:
 - Fetch user data from a public API
 - Display the data on a responsive frontend UI
-- Perform full CRUD (Create, Read, Update, Delete) operations using MockAPI

-Built using **HTML, CSS, and JavaScript**, following clean code practices and reusable functions.
+- Built using **HTML, CSS, and JavaScript**, following clean code practices and reusable functions.

 ---

 ## Features

-### 🔹 Task 15.1: Fetch & Display API Data
+### Fetch & Display API Data
 - Fetch user data using `fetch()`
 - Display users dynamically on the UI
 - Responsive design using CSS Grid